MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Incisions & Scarring

 An incision in the skin is required to insert an implant.
-The three most common types of incisions are infra-mammary (in the fold underneath your breasts), peri-areolar (semi-circle around the lower part of your nipple) and axillary (in the armpit).
-Dr Broadhurst performs a 4-6cm incision at the infra-mammary fold as scarring is concealed, gives excellent surgical access during the procedure, and allows a new fold to be made.
+The three most common types of incisions are infra-mammary (in the fold underneath your breasts), peri-areolar (semi-circle around the lower part of your nipple), and axillary (in the armpit).
+Dr Broadhurst performs a 4-6cm incision at the infra-mammary fold to reduce the visibility of scars.
+Depending on your physical activity, you should fully recover within one to two weeks.:

 Surgeon’s fees